weaversa/cryptol-course/labs/SAW/SAW.md

 > equal to the width of the promoted left operand, the behavior is
 > undefined.

-As expected, this alerts us of a bug:
+As expected, this alerts us to a bug:

 ```
         The second operand of `shl` was equal to or greater than the number of bits in the first operand